ibm-cloud-docs/Cloudant/faqs/model-data-faq.md

 Emitting the `"patient"` field as the key in your view would then allow querying for all operations for a specific patient.
 Again, views are used to help knit together a full picture of a specific entity from separate documents.
-Views help keep the number of HTTP requests low, even though we split up the data for a single-modeled entity.
+Views help keep the number of HTTP requests low, even though {{site.data.keyword.cloudant_short_notm}} splits up the data for a single-modeled entity.

 ## How do I avoid conflicts?
 {: #how-this-helps-you-avoid-conflicts}